superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 This parameterized query (above) does the following:

 - It retrieves data from the "sample" table in the "commons" schema.
-And selects specific columns, like ASIN, title, brand, description, estimated_price, brand_tokens, and image_ur1.
+And selects specific columns, like ASIN, title, brand, description, estimated_price, brand_tokens, and image_url.
 - It also computes the similarity between the provided embedding and the embedding stored in the database using the **APPROX_DOT_PRODUCT** function.
 - The query filters results whose estimated_price falls within the provided range, and whose brand contains the specified value; it then sorts the results in order of descending similarity (i.e., the most similar results come first).
 - Finally, it limits the number of returned rows based on the provided limit parameter.

-To finish building our Query Lambda, we query the collection made in step 2 by clicking on **Query this collection** and pasting the parameterized query above into the [Rockset query editor](https://console.rockset.com/query).
+To finish building our Query Lambda, simply query the collection made in step 2 by pasting the parameterized query above into the [Rockset query editor](https://console.rockset.com/query).

 ### Step 5: Implement a Frontend and Backend